 For more than 40 years, as United Way NCA worked diligently to change the lives of people and families in our local area, our commitment to helping our local communities has evolved and deepened.
 Today, your United Way NCA mobilizes a network of hundreds of volunteers, donors, nonprofits and change agents that help people in the District of Columbia, Maryland and Northern Virginia address some of the biggest challenges in their lives.

-We rely on our dedicated staff and partners to conduct research and create programs that address education, health, and financial stability, and the greatest and most immediate needs within them.
+We rely on our dedicated staff and partners to conduct research and create programs that address health, education and economic opportunity, and the greatest and most immediate needs within them.